fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Senior Software Engineer

-  [Mike][mm2] is our Software Engineer and a dedicated activist committed to fighting for a free and open Internet and protecting the safety and security of people who use it.
+  [Mike][mm2] is our Senior Software Engineer and a dedicated activist committed to fighting for a free and open Internet and protecting the safety and security of people who use it.
 Before joining our team, he worked with Mapbox and built Prose.io.

 [tc0]: /img/page/aboutus/teampic/tiff.png
 [tc1]: http://www.opencongress.org/